ethCS/CSCI152/Go Board Game/README.md

 </p>

-A sophisticated Java implementation of Go, engineered for two players on a 9x9 board.
+A sophisticated Java implementation of Go written during my CSCI152 class, engineered for two players on a 9x9 board.
 This project is more than just a game—it’s a showcase of algorithmic design and software craftsmanship:

 Smart Game Logic: Fully implements stone capturing, group life detection, and liberties using recursive depth-first search.